 Charity and philanthropy often respond to immediate problems and needs.
 For example, helping an artist afford pursuing an artistic project that the artist could not have afforded on their own.
 Even support that is characterized as teaching beneficiaries “how to fish” (i.e., capacity building) is project based, working to fix a knowledge or network problem.
 CCI believes that we as philanthropic support need to move into the realm of creating financial independence for those we serve.
 It’s not enough to afford an opportunity, fix a problem, or teach them how to fish: We need to build structures of support at systems levels that ensure that people can realize financial self-determination so they don’t have to jump through funders, lenders, and other supporters’ hoops to pursue the path they should have the right to set for themselves.
 For us, attending to financial self-determination sets a high bar to move from project-based, transactional investing to unconventionally supporting people’s potential that extends beyond our own initiative’s timeframe and reflects an “upstream” approach.

 We use this term to describe communities on the front lines of our current economic crisis.
 We believe that communities who have been left out of the current economy or forced to suffer through massive debt and an inability to participate in economic growth understand how to build an economy that will work for everyone.
-These communities are often predominantly African American, Indigenous, immigrant, or Latinx.
-AmbitioUS is aimed to support these endeavors and these communities.

 We borrow RSF (Rudolf Steiner Foundation) Social Finance’s term “integrated capital” to describe how AmbitioUS provides many forms of support–grants, investments, and loans–in order to be helpful to investees as well as incubate the various approaches conventional funders might use in moving beyond nonprofit-only grants.
 Nonprofit financial models need to be disrupted as the lack of capital customized to needs and opportunitites has undermined the possibility of realizing systems change.
 Put another way, systems change will not happen through conventional project- or contract-based support.
 If we want healthy, enabling systems, then this takes an agnostic and experimental approach.
 It is for this reason we are open to supporting nonprofits, cooperative businesses, hybrid social enterprises, individuals, and collectives, and willing to provide support through investment notes, crowdfunding platforms, loan products, grants, etc.